Red Cell: 1986 kidnapping incident

 Although the plan was for Red Cell to bring Sheridan to their hotel, Phillips and Farias decided to make their exercise "more realistic", and took him to a nearby motel in Costa Mesa, named the Don Quixote.
 There they were joined by two other men, Robert Holmes and Stephen Hartman, and waited for instructions from Marcinko while watching television in their motel room.
 Sheridan repeatedly asked to be let go, but was denied.
 At 5:00 PM, the SEALs received a phone call from Marcinko, who advised the SEALs to "tear him a new asshole".
 Following this, Farias and Phillips forcibly stripped Sheridan, handcuffed him to a chair, and put a pillowcase over his head.
 He was held for 30 hours and tortured: stripped, kicked, beaten, and repeatedly dunked into a flushing toilet and a bathtub filled with water.
 While, in theory, the kidnapping could prove a weakness, actually committing the torture served no useful purpose.
-In addition, the kidnapping was not even successful as a show of weakness; Sheridan's wife saw the suspicious men with a van and could have neutralized them with her own pistol (she took aim three times, with her husband telling her to stand down each time).
-She didn't shoot the would-be kidnappers because her husband told her not to do so, and insisted it was part of the exercise that he had been told about the day before.
 Since Sheridan was not naval personnel, he sued the government afterward.